 According to the World Health Organization, an estimated 3.2 million deaths can be attributed to lack of physical activity.
 Our sedentary lifestyles are responsible for increasing our risk of diabetes and heart disease as well as a loss of muscle and bone strength.
 Perhaps, even more.

 It’s very horrifying to imagine one day without technology…!!
 We cannot survive even a single day.
 Research shows that on an average people log in to Facebook almost 30 times in a day.
 In this easily accessible world, we are getting away from our lives and emotions.
 Now our emotions are evolved and revolved in and out of technology.
 I am not against technology but there should be some limitations to use it.

 The dietary factors also add up fuel in our life.
 And it is one of the most vital elements for a healthy lifestyle.
 Now we hardly get the unadulterated vegetables and fruits.
 There are always high chances of getting adulterated food.
 Most of the disease now a day has been originated from food.
 We prefer packed foods, street foods and many types of foods.
 Earlier were days when we use to get fresh foods.

 Easily accessible- We are very happy when we get something easily in this world of everything at your doorstep.
 We are vulnerably accessible to many things which are even harmful to our health.
 We have become so ignorant to the facts that we witness in our day to day life like a teenagers smoking or consuming drugs.
 We need to take some actions to

 - Eat a varied and balanced diet

 - Avoid drinking alcohol and smoking.

-Exercise doesn’t have to mean taking part in a team sport or spending lots of money on expensive equipment.
+Exercise doesn’t mean taking part in a team sport or spending a lot of money on expensive equipment.
 Try doing something you enjoy.
 It could be: